Is your WordPress website loading as fast as it could be? Speed is vital for keeping visitors happy and ranking high in search results.

 Yes, HTTP/2 works perfectly with all popular WordPress caching plugins like WP Rocket, W3 Total Cache, and WP Super Cache.
 In fact, using HTTP/2 together with caching plugins will give you even better performance results.
 The caching plugins optimize your files, while HTTP/2 delivers them more efficiently to your visitors.

 We hope this article helped you learn about HTTP/2 and how to enable it in WordPress.
-You may also want to see our complete WordPress speed and performance guide or our expert pick of the best WordPress caching plugins to boost speed.
+You may also want to see our other guides to improve your website performance.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.